ethanabrooks/dissertation/conclusion.typ

 problem of generalization becomes obsolete.

-== The continued relevance of reinforcement learning and generalization All three chapters of this thesis concern themselves extensively with both reinforcement learning and generalization to unseen settings.
+== The continued relevance of reinforcement learning and generalization All three chapters of this thesis concern themselves extensively with temporally-extended reinforcement learning and generalization to unseen settings.
 How do we justify this focus, given the current trajectory of AI research?

 === Language privileges imitation
 For all its success in the realm of language, imitative learning faces